10 Ways To Stand Out On Small Business Saturday

 - Clean up your website.
 Before you publicize any Small Business Saturday events, be sure your online presence is ready.
 Your contact information, hours, location, and any specials should be accurate.
 If you’re running any online promotions, be sure they are working correctly with your system.
-It might be worthwhile to have someone not on staff use your site to make sure that it’s user-friendly.
-Remember, 78% of people do online research before making shopping decisions.
-If your website is ready for these researches, it helps bring them to your shop.
+It might be worthwhile to have someone not on staff use your site to make sure that it’s user friendly.
+Remember, 81% of people do online research before making shopping decisions.
+If your website is ready for this research, it helps bring people to your shop.

 - Optimize for local search.
-Whether your a search engine optimization novice or pro, you need to pay attention to local search.
+Whether you’re a search engine optimization novice or pro, you need to pay attention to local search.
 You can start with a couple of easy things to make sure that you show up in local search results.
-Start by using MozLocal to set up a business listing and they will make sure that it populates correctly in any listing site making it more like Google and your customers will find you.
+Start by using MozLocal to set up a business listing and they will make sure that it populates correctly in any listing site, making it more like Google, and your customers will find you.